 Coventry University is using bursary funding of £10,000 per year for three years to support ten male students undertaking a health-related degree such as nursing, operating department practice or occupational therapy.

-2017/18 is the first academic year that the NHS and Health Education England will no longer fund health related degree subjects and therefore may impact on the number of people taking up study towards health-related professions.
+2017/18 is the first academic year that the NHS and Health Education England stopped funding health related degree subjects which potentially impacted the number of people taking up study towards health-related professions.

 The university is using Foundation bursary funding to support ten male students with £3,000 per year each as they recognise that men are already underrepresented in the health profession, particularly in nursing and occupational therapy.